stefankilibarda/symfony-dashboard/readme.md

 (to enable Encore)

-Be sure to put `universal_dashboard.sql` file into you Database system, and check for configuration in the `.env` file under the `doctrine/doctrine-bundle` section.
+Be sure to put `symfony-dashboard.sql` file into you Database system, and check for configuration in the `.env` file under the `doctrine/doctrine-bundle` section.

 ## Using the application